Property Tax Grievance 101

 What if I’m selling my home, does it still make sense for me to grieve?

-I’m selling my house, why would I want to incur any fees on a home I am selling?
+I’m selling my house, why would I want to incur any fees for a home I am selling?

 Lower taxes=Selling your house faster and for more money, period!
 Because we charge NO upfront fees whatsoever and you are grieving your future property taxes, the buyer will become responsible for any fees, since they will be the one enjoying the lower property taxes.